rebelist/revelations/README.md

   <a href="https://www.docker.com/"><img src="https://img.shields.io/badge/Container-Docker-2496ED?logo=docker&logoColor=white" alt="Docker" /></a>
 </p>

-**Revelations** is a an offline, open-source Retrieval-Augmented Generation (RAG) app that scans a Confluence space and lets you query your internal documentation using natural language.
+**Revelations** is an offline, open-source Retrieval-Augmented Generation (RAG) app that scans a Confluence space and lets you query your internal documentation using natural language.
 Point it to any space, index the pages, and ask questions, instantly get relevant answers using your preferred language model (local or remote).

 ## ⚠️ Disclaimer